AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated 6.1.
 So far, this is the strongest build.
 Simple explanation; Starfire is stronger early game, but can fall off a bit later in the game without Reburn and Tempered Warrior, which is also fixed.
 And then, as a result, you have a stronger general build that's ideally a stronger and perhaps more comfortable start, especially when you have the damage for it.

-> Boss to be Chosen: Hephaestus, then Aponia or Vill-V.
+> Boss to be Chosen: Husk, then Aponia or Vill-V.

 ####<p align="center">Setup</p>